 And then it hit me.
 I realised I needed to make an epic list of the world’s best adventure gear.

 I’m a professional adventurer and have spent the last 10 years camping, hiking, and expediting around the world.
 When it comes to gear – I’ve tried it all, and I know exactly what you need (and what you can leave at home).

 This guide has some epic insider information, but most importantly, contains the adventure gear I literally swear by and have been using for years.
 Whenever I head off into the mountains on a camping trip or a hiking adventure – this is the stuff I pack every single time.

 This is the best adventure gear in the world for any type of adventurer.
 Let’s jump into it!

 Best Adventure Gear – Checklist

-Belt with hidden security pocket – For hiding your cash or weed, this belt is an absolute god-send.
+A Belt with a hidden security pocket – For hiding your cash or weed, this belt is an absolute godsend.
 I’ve travelled around a lot of countries, like Venezuela, where you need to have all of your cash for the entire trip on you and this is always where I hide my stuff.

 It can be worn through metal detectors without setting them off and is well worth having for any travelling adventure.
 This is without a doubt my #1 recommendation for adventure gear.

 Our team swear by always travelling with a security belt and it’s gotten them out of some sticky situations on the road.
 They also love that this belt has a plastic buckle so it’s fine for wearing through metal detectors.